PAX Manual

 ```

-Note that *DOCUMENT-URL-VERSIONS* is bound to URL-VERSIONS, that
+Note that *DOCUMENT-URL-VERSIONS* is bound to URL-VERSIONS, which

 github.